JimmyGuo12/LiquidBounce/README.md

 *If you do decide to use ANY code from the source:*

 - **You must disclose the source code of your modified work and the source code you took from this project.
-This means you are not allowed to use code from this project (even partially) in a closed-source (or even obfuscated) application.**
+This means you are not allowed to use code from this project (even partially) in a closed source (or even obfuscated) application.**
 - **Your modified application must also be licensed under the GPL**